jboss-dockerfiles/drools/kie-server/showcase/README.md

 * The context path for Drools KIE Server application services is `kie-server`
 * Drools KIE Server version is `7.7.0.Final`
 * Drools KIE Server requires running JBoss Wildfly 11.0.0.Final using the `full` server profile
-* In order to perform container linking with a jBPM / Drools Workbench image, the link alias must be `kie_wb`
+* In order to perform container linking with a jBPM / Drools Workbench image, the link alias must be `kie-wb`
 * No support for clustering
 * This image is not intended to be run on cloud environments such as RedHat OpenShift or Amazon EC2, as it does not meet all the requirements.
 * Please give us your feedback or report a issue at [Drools Setup](https://groups.google.com/forum/#!forum/drools-setup) or [Drools Usage](https://groups.google.com/forum/#!forum/drools-usage) Google groups.